-Boris Johnson Has Another Idea
+What Makes Boris Johnson Want to Build Bridges?

 Given the once unlikely success of the Channel Tunnel, no future plan for a Channel Bridge can be entirely discounted, yet the cost alone (estimated in excess of $170 billion) pushes it from the feasible to the fanciful.
 The Northern Ireland-Scotland bridge would be significantly cheaper but even the conservative estimate of $30 billion would be a struggle to justify.
 The very condition that it would seek to ameliorate Northern Ireland’s peripheral status in the UK would be used to dismiss it.
 Even with investment available, projects can stall in the face of political instabilities and economic downturns, like the Bridge of the Horns joining Djibouti and Yemen, and a Strait of Messina Bridge linking Sicily with the Italian mainland.
 One of the few certainties of Brexit is it has and will be turbulent.

 So why propose such unlikely ventures?
 As with virtually any human endeavor, there’s an element of ego involved.
-After Thrasyllus of Mendes declared, “That Caligula would no more be emperor than he would ride across the Gulf of Baiae on horseback,” the latter had a vast pontoon bridge built from sailing vessels tied together.
+After Thrasyllus of Mendes declared “that Caligula would no more be emperor than he would ride across the Gulf of Baiae on horseback,” the latter had a vast pontoon bridge built from sailing vessels tied together.
 Donning an oak crown and a golden cloak, he rode back and forth across the expanse for two days.
 Performance was and remains a crucial part of political power.
 Similarly, when the Persian king Xerxes’s initial bridges across the Dardanelles collapsed in a storm, he had the designers beheaded, the waterway attacked with red-hot pokers and whips, before tying boats together to create a dual bridge.
 The spectacular hubris involved in conquering nature can be precarious.
 Having built a bridge spanning the Danube for the Roman Emperor Trajan, Apollodorus of Damascus made the mistake of denigrating the next emperor Hadrian for his amateur architectural skills.
 He was executed and his bridge fell into ruins, part of which exists today; an example of what humanity was capable of and what it could lose.

 Today, the most likely risk is a colossal waste of public money.
 Given the proponents of the bridges, the signs are not encouraging.
-Boris Johnson’s tenure as Mayor of London is most notable for a series of expensive follies from the Boris Bus to the ArcelorMittal Orbit, the Garden Bridge to the equally-ephemeral Boris Island.
+Boris Johnson’s tenure as Mayor of London was most notable for a series of expensive follies, from the Boris Bus and the ArcelorMittal Orbit to the Garden Bridge and the equally ephemeral Boris Island.
 Meanwhile, previous pronouncements by Sammy Wilson have been less “blue sky thinking” and more ominous thunderclouds on the horizon, once commending an Ulster Defense Association (UDA) plan for ethnic cleansing in Northern Ireland as a “very valuable return to reality.”

 The motivations of the bridge proposals seem most likely to be those of political expediency.
 Boris Johnson has been keen to assure that Brexit is not “some great V-sign from the cliffs of Dover,” downplaying the severance and its consequences he had helped bring about.
 A bridge, built or unbuilt, is a symbolic gesture in an ongoing campaign of botched diplomacy, with Johnson encountering gentle chastisements for mishandlings throughout his career that would likely have ended anyone else’s.
 Wilson and the DUP are struggling too with their Brexit victory.
 Knowing that there has been a surge in people applying for Irish passports, talk of Northern Ireland having a different status from the rest of the UK, and discussion of the eventual likelihood of a united Ireland, the DUP have been keen to reinforce the union with Britain.
 A bridge with Scotland would be seen as a consolidation of their position with considerable symbolic importance, not unlike Putin’s ongoing Kerch Strait Bridge in Crimea.

-Having campaigned to break links with Europe (a majority in Northern Ireland nevertheless voted to remain in the EU), the DUP wish to create unbreakable physical links to the U.K. “mainland.”
+Having campaigned to break links with Europe (a majority in Northern Ireland nevertheless voted to remain in the E.U.), the DUP wish to create unbreakable physical links to the U.K. “mainland.”
 For their own political expediency—shifting power away from London with a potential “Celtic Powerhouse”—the Scottish government have made signals they are willing to discuss the idea.
 If the history of the U.K. shows us anything, from Partition to Brexit, it’s that just because an idea is problematic, even irrational, doesn’t mean it’s beyond enacting.

 Perhaps there is something commendable in the fact that parties traditionally known for conservatism, even puritanism, are suddenly learning to dream of bold new futures.
 The danger, however, is twofold.
 First, failure of grand schemes brings about public disillusionment, even animosity to the ambitious projects we actually need, such as the extensive building of affordable homes in England or the neglect of Northern Irish infrastructure, historically perceived as sectarian-based discrimination, west of the River Bann.
 The costly failure of the London Garden Bridge (costing $65 million of public money), for example, makes it more difficult to propose a bridge in one of the many locations along the Thames that would genuinely benefit.